praecipitator/Ba2Repacker/README.md

 This is a [Mutagen](https://github.com/Mutagen-Modding/Mutagen)-based autopatcher for Fallout 4, intended for use with [Synthesis](https://github.com/Mutagen-Modding/Synthesis).

-# WARNING:
-This patcher is a beta at best.
-Expect bugs up to and including loss of BA2 files!
-Use at your own risk!

 # Description
 Combines several smaller BA2s into one large one, as a workaround for the BA2 limit.
 BA2s get chosen for repacking by file size (smallest first).